Brayden-Zhang/brayden-zhang.github.io/content/index.md

 I'm a student at the University of Toronto studying [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/#:~:text=Engineering%20science%20is%20an%20interdisciplinary,scientific%2C%20engineering%20and%20arts%20principles.) with a focus in Machine Learning and Robotics.
 I’m interested in a wide range of topics, including ML for climate, robot learning and simulations, geography, and transportation.

-I'm currently a research intern at UofT, collaborating with Nvidia on building better robotics simulators.
+I'm currently a research intern at UofT, collaborating with <mark style="background: #BBFABBA6;">Nvidia</mark> on building better robotics simulators.

 Check the sidebar for some of my posts!